EURO 2020: Young stars, home comforts boost England hopes - WHIZ News

 The other place is likely to go to Jordan Henderson, Liverpool’s Premier League and Champions League-winning captain, although he has had fitness issues.

-That trio has a bit of everything — leadership, energy, drive — but there is a dip in quality among the backups, headed by Kalvin Phillips of Leeds and James Ward-Prowse of Southampton, which could bite England if injuries strike.
+That trio has a bit of everything — leadership, energy, drive — and there are solid backups in Bellingham and Kalvin Phillips if injuries strike.

 TOURNAMENT RECORD